ziqinyeow/agno/README.md

 ## 🚨 Introducing the Global Agent Hackathon! 🚨

 To celebrate our [General Availability](https://x.com/ashpreetbedi/status/1905311368510931106), we are running a Global Agent Hackathon!
+Star this repo and follow along to stay updated.

 ### Win up to $20,000 in cash by building Agents